BJMdotNET/pr1nc3/dates/2019/index.md

 ----

- - [**"Prince: The Story of 1999 bonus feature: Nile Rodgers, 'Prince made such an impression on the world'"**](https://www.thecurrent.org/feature/2019/12/13/prince-the-story-of-1999-bonus-feature-nile-rodgers-interview) in [The Current](https://www.thecurrent.org/) on 13 December 2019 about 1999 (album), Andrea Swensson, Essence Fest, Morris Day, Nile Rodgers, Prince: The Story of 1999, Spotify, Turks and Caicos, When Doves Cry (song), YouTube ([mirror](https://web.archive.org/web/*/https://www.thecurrent.org/feature/2019/12/13/prince-the-story-of-1999-bonus-feature-nile-rodgers-interview))
+ - [**"Prince: The Story of 1999 bonus feature: Nile Rodgers, 'Prince made such an impression on the world'"**](https://www.thecurrent.org/feature/2019/12/13/prince-the-story-of-1999-bonus-feature-nile-rodgers-interview) in [The Current](https://www.thecurrent.org/) on 13 December 2019 about 1999 (album), Andrea Swensson, Essence Fest, Michael Jackson, Morris Day, Nile Rodgers, Prince: The Story of 1999, Spotify, Turks and Caicos, When Doves Cry (song), YouTube ([mirror](https://web.archive.org/web/*/https://www.thecurrent.org/feature/2019/12/13/prince-the-story-of-1999-bonus-feature-nile-rodgers-interview))

 ----